 Despite the huge engine, the Cadillac V-16 did not offer sports car performance.
 The lightest of the cataloged bodies weighed well over 5,000 pounds (2,275 kg) with some topping three tons (2,725 kg).
 Some of the lighter-bodied cars were said to be capable of 100 mph (160 km/h), but for most, 80-85 mph (130-135 km/h) was probably the limit.
 It mattered little, except for bragging rights, since there were still very few roads where it was possible to sustain such speeds.
 Fuel consumption was at best 8 mpg (29.4 L/100 km).
 To its credit, the V-16 proved to be a reliable, durable engine, far less finicky than many of its more exotic foreign rivals.

 THE CADILLAC SIXTEEN’S GRAND ENTRANCE

-After nearly four years of clandestine development, Larry Fisher finally the new car in a letter to Cadillac dealers on December 10, 1929, declaring that there was nothing in the world to compare with the new car, which he described as the pinnacle of exclusivity and style.
+After nearly four years of clandestine development, Larry Fisher finally announced the new car in a letter to Cadillac dealers on December 10, 1929.
+It declared that there was nothing in the world to compare with the new Cadillac, which he described as the pinnacle of exclusivity and style.
 The Cadillac Sixteen made its formal debut at the New York Auto Show on January 4, 1930.

 It will not escape students of history that the Cadillac V-16 bowed barely two months after the dramatic stock market crash of late October 1929.
 Despite the crash’s ominous economic implications, however, the Cadillac V-16 proved to be a sensation.
 A thousand were sold in the first four months of production, a small number by Chevrolet standards, but impressive for such an expensive car.
 Total sales for its short 1930 model year were 2,887.